 We start with a cooked ham and dress it up so that it is both flavorful, delicious and yes, juicy.
 No dry ham business here!

-You can also eat the pineapple along with ham if you are like me and am obsessed with the ham and pineapple combo.
+You can eat the pineapple along with ham if you are like me and am obsessed with the ham and pineapple combo.
 If you don’t care for pineapples, toss them after cooking, but do not omit pineapples because they are an important part of this recipe!

 How to cook ham without drying it out

-One of the most common things that makes ham not appealing is a dry piece of ham.
-Yes, flavor is important (and we will absolutely make sure this is crazy flavorful!), but if everything is right but the ham is not juicy and moist, it won’t taste good.
+Yes, flavor is important (and we will absolutely make sure this is crazy flavorful!), but if everything is right but ham is not juicy and moist, your pineapple baked ham just won’t taste as good.

 - Make sure ham is completely defrost before cooking.